imalavins/socyresWebsite/content/post/What is the topic on Indonesian Twitter about vaccines.md

 In the wordcloud, it can be seen that the most words are vaccines themselves, then the words lawan, kena, hoax, and vaksinasi are shown in a row.

-The interesting thing about this wordcloud  was the emergence of the word "hoaks" which turned out to be a topic that was widely discussed.
+The interesting thing about this wordcloud  was the appearnce of the word "hoaks" which turned out to be a topic that was widely discussed.

 The hoaxes topic on social media related to vaccines is quite a lot.
 Reporting from the kominfo.go.id page, there are at least 2,225 hoax content related to the covid-10 vaccine from social media.
 The largest distribution was Facebook which contained 2,042 content and followed in second place was Twitter, which recorded 108 hoaxes circulating widely.
 In addition, there are also YouTube and TikTok which are not spared from the target of hoaxes.